 In some ways, disease is the great equalizer in the novel.
 As was common at the time, most people died due to some form of illness.
 Hindley and Cathy's mother died before the story begins, their father dies due to an illness, and during his illness, he is swayed by Joseph.
 Cathy's illness is transmitted to Edgar and Isabella's parents who end up dying as well.
 Cathy herself dies during difficult childbirth complicated by disease.
 The disease does not care whether you are good or bad, rich or poor, from high society or low society, it is a force of nature that is impartial but powerful.

 You may ask which of these themes is central to Wuthering Heights?
 Though there cannot be just one answer, revenge may be the main theme in Wuthering Heights.
-If you need any help with an essay about Wuthering Heights, the experts at Studyfy can help with editing, proofreading, and more!
+If you need any help with coursework writing or paper writing service about Wuthering Heights, the experts at Studyfy can help with editing, proofreading, and more!